 The Future of Privacy Forum (FPF) invites privacy scholars and authors with an interest in privacy issues to nominate finished papers for consideration for FPF’s annual Privacy Papers for Policymakers Award.

-In 2025, FPF will celebrate its 15th Annual Privacy Papers for Policymakers (PPPM) Award.
-The award recognizes leading privacy scholarship relevant to policymakers in the U.S. Congress, U.S. federal agencies, and international data protection authorities.
+Submissions are open for FPF’s Privacy Papers for Policymakers (PPPM) Award.
+The award recognizes leading privacy scholarship relevant to policymakers in the U.S. Congress, U.S. federal agencies, and data protection authorities.

-The Privacy Papers for Policymakers Award allows privacy and data protection scholars, researchers, and authors in the U.S. and internationally to inject their ideas into the current policy discussion.
+The Privacy Papers for Policymakers Award allows privacy and data protection scholars, researchers, and authors to inject their ideas into the current policy discussion.
 It highlights important work that analyzes current and emerging privacy issues and proposes achievable short-term solutions or new means of analysis that could lead to real-world policy solutions.
-The submitted papers are reviewed and selected by a diverse team of academics, advocates, and industry privacy professionals from FPF’s Advisory Board.
+The submitted papers are reviewed and selected by a diverse team of FPF staff.

 Award Events and Opportunities

-FPF will invite winning papers focused on U.S. policy to present their work at an annual event in Washington, D.C., in March 2025, with top policymakers and privacy leaders.
+FPF will invite winning papers to present their work at a virtual event in 2026 with top policymakers and privacy leaders.

 Submission Requirements